NathanNoye/Obsidian-Vault/Bibles/CSB/43 - John/John 20.md

 **"Don't cling to me,"** Jesus told her, **"since I have not yet ascended** **to the Father.** **But go to my brothers** **and tell them that I am ascending to my Father** **and your Father, to my God** **and your God."**

 ###### 18
 Mary Magdalene went and announced to the disciples, "I have seen the Lord!"
-And she told them what he had said to her.The Disciples Commissioned
+And she told them what he had said to her.

+### The Disciples Commissioned

 ###### 19
 When it was evening on that first day of the week, the disciples were gathered together with the doors locked because they feared the Jews.
 Jesus came, stood among them, and said to them, **"Peace be with you."**